1965 Tipperary Senior Hurling Championship

-The 1965 Tipperary Senior Hurling Championship was the 75th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
-The championship began on 10 October 1965 and ended on 21 November 1965.
+The 1965 Tipperary Senior Hurling Championship was the 74th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 10 October to 21 November 1965.

 Thurles Sarsfields were the defending champions.

-On 21 November 1965, Thurles Sarsfields won the championship after a 3–11 to 2–07 defeat of Carrick Davins in the final at Clonmel Sportsfield.
-It was their 27th championship title overall and their fifth title in succession.
-It was also their 10th championship title in 11 seasons.
+The final, a replay, was played on 21 November 1965 at Thurles Sportsfield, between Thurles Sarsfields and first-time finalists Carrick Davins.
+Thurles Sarsfields won the match by 3–11 to 2–07 to claim their 27th championship title overall, a fifth consecutive title and a 10th title in eleven years.

+Jimmy Doyle was the championship's top scorer with 2–22.